wp-plugins/flexytalk-widget/readme.txt

 * FlexyTalk widget is simple to install and simple to use.
 No need to download any software or learn complicated chat interfaces.

-* **Lightweight:** FlexyTalk downloads some small scripts and does very little client processing.
+* **Lightweight:** FlexyTalk downloads some few small scripts and does very little client processing.

 == Installation ==

-1. Activate the plugin.
-This will create a new widget under menu Wordpress Appearence -> Widgets.
+1. Navigate to Plugins --> Add New menu on WordPress admin and search the term "FlexyTalk".
+Click "Install now" and activate the plugin.
+This will create a new widget called "FlexyTalk free live chat widget"  under menu  Appearence -> Widgets.
-2. Drag the widget to the desired location on the sidebar.
+2. Locate the widget and drag it to the desired location on a sidebar.
 3. Complete the information required by the widget and click "save".
 4. Your new widget should be visible on your web site now.
 Click the "click to chat" button to activate your free account.
 On the activation window, read carefully the indications and click "Activate".
 That's all.
 Now you're ready to answer chat requests from your website.